Napa Valley Sports Capsule: Last Lemieux aquatics day set April 2 at Vintage

 The 16th and final Shannon Nicole Lemieux Memorial Aquatics Celebration is scheduled Saturday, April 2 from 11 a.m. to 3 p.m. at the Vintage High Aquatics Center.

-“The Shannon” — which returns one final time after being canceled due to COVID-19 concerns the last two years — is a day of family fun featuring the aquatics athletes from Justin Siena, Napa, American Canyon, St. Helena, and Vintage high schools.
+“The Shannon” — which returns one final time after being canceled due to COVID-19 concerns the last two years — is a day of family fun to which all aquatics athletes from Calistoga, Justin Siena, Napa, American Canyon, St. Helena and Vintage high schools are invited.
 There will be synchronized swimming, water polo, diving, and fun coed swimming relays, including the costume, T-shirt and floatie relays.

 Admission is $5 for adults and $3 for age 12 and under.
 There will be a fabulous silent auction and a snack shack will be available for lunch.
 All proceeds benefit the Shannon Lemieux Memorial Scholarship Fund.
 To date, the fund has awarded $131,500 in scholarships to 263 deserving graduates from all participating schools.